AndrewPrasaath/Web3-CTFs/Ethernaut/README.md

   a = a + c;
 }
 ```
-An easier alternative is to use OpenZeppelin's SafeMath library that automatically checks for overflows in all the mathematical operators.
+An easier alternative is to use OpenZeppelin's SafeMath library which automatically checks for overflows in all the mathematical operators.
 The resulting code looks like this:\
 ```
 a = a.add(c);
 ```